 The College has articulation agreements and/or transfer guides to help students who want to transfer to other institutions once they have completed their studies at HFCC.
-Articulation agreements ensure that graduates from HFCC can transfer to another institution and work towards a bachelor's degree without a loss of coursework completed at HFCC.
 Transfer guides denote the transferability of HFCC coursework toward specific degree programs at other institutions.
-It is important that students who intend to transfer to another institution consult the appropriate articulation agreements and/or transfer guides to ensure the transferability of the courses they take to the institution they plan to attend.
+It is important that students who intend to transfer to another institution consult the appropriate articulation agreements and/ or transfer guides to ensure the transferability of the courses they take to the institution they plan to attend.